 8. Avoid overwhelm

 When introducing new foods, don’t make a whole meal out of ingredients that are new to your child.
-Add one new item to a plate of food your child already knows.
-Then encourage her to try it.
-If she refuses, she has other foods on her plate that he knows and can eat without overwhelm.
+Add one new item to her plate and encourage her to try it.
+If she refuses, she will have other foods on her plate that she knows and can eat without overwhelm.

 9. Eat it together

 If your child is young enough for this tip, try to motivate her to get a bite together with you.
 Say, “Let’s do it together, I’ll take a bite, and you take a bite.
 Ready?
 One, two, bite!”

 Side note.
 Don’t turn dinner time into a competition.
 Avoid “races” and saying, “Let’s see who will finish their dinner first.”
 If your child is competitive, this might be a problem, as they can swallow their food without chewing properly.

 In an effort to teach your kids to eat what’s on the table, avoid letting them dig through the fridge or worse, the snack cabinet during dinner time.
 Encourage them to eat what you cooked.
 They don’t want rice?
 Fine, they can eat chicken and veggies.
 As long as they eat what’s on the table and don’t go searching for something else, it’s a step in the right direction.